-The annual HRGC Mini Scillies event will take place at Helford Passage on Saturday 14th March, with racing starting at 12:30pm.
-For a full schedule of the day visit the Mini Scillies event page.
+The annual HRGC Mini Scillies event took place at Helford Passage on Saturday 14th March.
+The winning crews were as follows: Men - Looe.
+Ladies - Falmouth.
+Men's Vets - Truro.
+Men's SV - Falmouth.
+Ladies Vets - Charlestown.
+Ladies SV - Helford.
+For a full set of results visit the Mini Scillies event page.

 On Saturday 26 October, Helford River Gig Club celebrated its 25th Anniversary by holding an An Gof race on the Helford, followed by a party up river at their clubhouse in Gweek.

 What was billed as ‘fun, lightly competitive racing’ turned into a fiercely fought race from the north side at Bar Beach, across the river to the south side by the Helford River Sailing Club.

 Huge congratulations to our Ladies A Crew who came 4th in the Cornish Championships out of 120 crews - what brilliant rowing.

 Our beautiful boat Merthen was also in the finals and came 1st.

 Well done to all our men’s crews- a superb finish to the county championships 2019 with the Men’s A making the finals (as well as the ladies) and coming 6th!
 Men’s B were 20th and the C crew were in the first rounds Saturday.
 Merthen was also the winning boat (again!).
 Fantastic

 Merthen, the gig that won the finals in both the men's and ladies' final at this year's championships is currently for sale.
 For more information, please contact our committee.

 A great days racing today in tough conditions - a first time for some rowing in such difficult conditions so a great well done to all.
 There was a little bit of boat bashing too (see results below) but as usual a fun and most enjoyable day with Helford RGC and great to see the Juniors doing so well - especially against some rather large U18s.